-The area offers great hiking, paddling (Rocky Fork Creek is the best around!... ask about shuttling service), boating, mountain biking, birding and disc golf (Paint Creek State Park is only 3 miles away and the Highlands Nature Sanctuary is 7).
-And a visit to the nearby Amish markets and bakery is a must!
+The area offers great hiking, paddling (Rocky Fork Creek is the best around!), boating, mountain biking, birding and disc golf (Paint Creek State Park is only 3 miles away and the Highlands Nature Sanctuary is 7).
+And a visit to the nearby Amish bakery and market is a must!

 *****COVID-19 PRECAUTIONS: All campsites are well-spaced for social distancing.
 The host will be minimizing interactions with guests and will practice social distancing.
 Please use the hand-washing station at the privy both before and after use.
 Also, if you plan to visit any of the parks or other attractions in the area, it is a good idea to make sure they are open to the public before setting out, as many parks and businesses have closed due to the pandemic.